Omicron ‘is going to find you,’ Fauci says in warning to the unvaccinated

 Biden insisted Tuesday that the United States would not lock down or close schools, and he announced plans to distribute a half-billion free at-home tests.
 But he also told unvaccinated Americans that they have a “patriotic duty” to get vaccinated.

-“You have an obligation to yourselves, to your family and frankly, I know I’ll get criticized for this, to your country,” he said in the White House State Dining Room.
+“You have an obligation to yourselves, to your family and, frankly, I know I’ll get criticized for this, to your country,” he said in the White House State Dining Room.
 “Get vaccinated now.
 It’s free, it’s convenient.
 I promise you, it saves lives.”

-Although early reports suggest that many people infected by omicron experience only mild symptoms — and that those who are boosted appear to be protected against severe illness — the White House is bracing for a new surge of hospital patients in the coming weeks.
+Although early reports suggest that many people infected with the omicron variant experience only mild symptoms — and that those who are boosted appear to be protected against severe illness — the White House is bracing for a new surge of hospital patients in the coming weeks.
 That surge is likely to be driven by unvaccinated Americans, as well as those with limited immune protection.

-More than 189,000 new covid infections were reported Tuesday in the United States, bringing the country’s seven-day average to 155,467, according to data tracked by The Washington Post.
-The country’s cases have increased by about 27 percent in the last seven days; states such as New York, Illinois and Ohio are reporting the most new daily infections.
+More than 189,000 new coronavirus infections were reported Tuesday in the United States, bringing the country’s seven-day average to 155,467, according to data tracked by The Washington Post.
+The country’s cases have increased by about 27 percent in the past seven days; states including New York, Illinois and Ohio are reporting the most new daily infections.

-While more than 69,000 people are currently hospitalized, the rate of hospitalizations remains about the same compared to last week, data showed as of early Wednesday.
+While more than 69,000 people are currently hospitalized, the rate of hospitalizations remains about the same compared with last week, data showed as of early Wednesday.
 Deaths, however, are increasing, as about 1,330 people are now dying each day of the virus.
 In Texas, Harris County Public Health reported this week that an unvaccinated Houston-area man in his 50s may be the first U.S. fatality publicly attributed to omicron.

-Sixty-two percent of the country is fully vaccinated.
+Just under 62 percent of the country is fully vaccinated.
 Twenty-seven states have a vaccination rate that trails the national figure.
 Less than a third of the fully vaccinated population has received an additional vaccine dose.

 About 30 percent of the fully vaccinated in the U.S. have gotten boosted.
 Omicron could speed things up.

-In Alabama, which has one of the lowest vaccination rates in the country at 47 percent, the omicron onslaught is raising concern after the state’s health-care system was pushed to the brink during the delta-driven surge in September.
+In Alabama, which has one of the lowest rates in the country of people fully vaccinated, at 47 percent, the omicron onslaught is raising concern after the state’s health-care system was pushed to the brink during the delta-driven surge in September.
 Marrazzo emphasized to local media that monoclonal antibody treatments that showed success in limiting hospitalizations months ago are not effective this time around against omicron.

 “The best thing you can do is make sure you are as boosted as possible,” Marrazzo told AL.com.
 “I think if we can get enough people to embrace the tools we have, we can as a society hopefully avoid anything looking like a total lockdown.”

-In Arizona, which has a vaccination rate of 57 percent, health experts are warning of a potential increase in cases and hospitalizations, even as both remain lower than they were last week.
+In Arizona, which has a vaccination rate of about 57 percent, health experts are warning of a potential increase in cases and hospitalizations, even as both remain lower than they were last week.
 Will Humble, executive director of the nonprofit Arizona Public Health Association, told KTVK that he feared hospitals would be overrun from the omicron surge next month.

 “January of 2022, I think, is going to be the worst of the entire pandemic,” Humble said.
 When asked about omicron, Humble added: “I liken it to those ‘outbreak’ movies that you see, where everyone is walking around in ignorant bliss for a period of time, before it really hits.
 I think that’s where we are right now.”